scipion-em/docs/release-3.0.0/_sources/docs/developer/symmetries.rst.txt

   viewers such as Chimera. `Link </docs/docs/images/Conventions/Symmetry/axis.bild>`_ to chimera axis file).
 - Definition including the elements of symmetry.
 - *X*, *Y* and *Z* axes are colored in red, yellow and blue respectively.
+- Nomal vectors to the planes that define the unit cell.

 Note: Is really hard to see the difference symmetries just looking to the images, instead download the PDB files, the axis.bild file and visualize them in chimera.